Long narrow garden

 BRIEF: “Make the garden less boring”

 A low maintenance design with an easy naturalistic feel.
 Would like to break the long garden into informal rooms to make it more manageable and to add interest and a sense of discovery.
-Extend the deck by the house to create a larger seating space to make the most of the evening sun.
+Use the concrete plinth by the house to make the most of the evening sun.
 Create a reason to go to the end of the garden, possibly a seating area with a firepit.
 Screen the end of the garden from the neighbours so that it will feel comfortable to sit there.

 Wants: